 What is Lyme disease?

-Lyme disease is transmitted to dogs through the bite of a tick.
-Once in the blood stream, the Lyme disease organism is carried to many parts of the body and is likely to localize in joints or kidneys.
-The most common type of tick to carry Lyme disease is the deer tick (also known as the black-legged tick).
-Deer ticks are distributed through the Midwest and eastern United States, as well as throughout Canada with the highest proportion in Ontario.
+Lyme disease is caused by the spirochete (type of bacterium), Borrelia burgdorferi.
+It is transmitted to dogs through the bite of an infected tick.
+Once in the bloodstream, the Lyme disease organism is carried to many parts of the body and is likely to localize in joints or kidneys.
+The most common type of tick to carry Lyme disease is the deer tick, also known as the black-legged tick.
+Deer ticks are distributed through the midwest and the eastern United States, as well as throughout Canada with the highest proportion in Ontario.

 Can Lyme disease also affect people?

 Yes, but people do not get it directly from dogs.
 They get it from being bitten by the same ticks that transmit it to dogs.
 Therefore, preventing exposure to ticks is important for you and your dog.

-What are the clinical signs of Lyme disease?
+What are the clinical signs of Lyme disease in dogs?

 Many dogs affected with Lyme disease are taken to a veterinarian because they seem to be experiencing generalized pain and have stopped eating.
 Affected dogs have been described as if they were walking on eggshells.
-Often these pets have high fevers.
+Often, these pets have high fevers.
 Dogs may also begin limping.
-This painful lameness often appears suddenly and may shift from one leg to another.
-If untreated, it may eventually disappear, only to recur weeks or months later.
+This painful lameness often appears suddenly and may shift from one leg to another and if left untreated, may eventually disappear, only to recur weeks or months later.

 Non-specific signs which may indicate that Lyme disease is affecting the kidneys include vomiting, lethargy, anorexia (lack of appetite), and weight loss.
 The kidney form of the disease is less common but often fatal.